Philomena Essed

-Philomena Johanna Maria Essed (Utrecht, 1955) is a professor of Critical Race, Gender and Leadership Studies at Antioch University Yellow Springs, Ohio.
+Philomena Johanna Maria Essed (born Utrecht, 1955) is a professor of Critical Race, Gender and Leadership Studies at Antioch University Yellow Springs, Ohio.

 Biography

 Essed's parents are Surinamese.
 Her father Max Essed was a pediatrician.
 She grew up in Suriname and the Netherlands.
 From the age of fifteen she lived in Nijmegen, until moving in 1974 to Amsterdam.

 Career

-In 1983 Essed passed her doctoral exams in cultural anthropology at the University of Amsterdam, and received her PhD cum laude in the social sciences in 1990 under the supervision of Chris Mullard.
+In 1983, Essed passed her doctoral exams in cultural anthropology at the University of Amsterdam, and received her PhD cum laude in the social sciences in 1990 under the supervision of Chris Mullard.

 She worked at the University of Amsterdam from receiving her doctorate until 2003.
 She was a member of the Dutch Tijdelijke Expertise Commissie Emancipatie in het Nieuwe Adviesstelsel (Temporary Expert Committee on Emancipation in the New Advisory System) from 1998 to 2001, appointed by the Dutch Ministry of Social Affairs and Employment.
 She served as a deputy member of the Netherlands Institute for Human Rights (College voor de Rechten van de Mens) from 2004 to 2016.
-Between 2001 and 2005 she was a visiting professor at the University of California, Irvine.
-In 2005 she became a professor at Antioch University.
+Between 2001 and 2005, she was a visiting professor at the University of California, Irvine.
+In 2005, she became a professor at Antioch University.
 She has also held visiting positions at Umeå University and the University of Johannesburg, and has served as faculty at the Black Europe Summer School since 2008.